comtihon/catcher/Readme.rst

 Complex business actions - How it works?
 ----------------------------------------
-If in your company you need to perform some complex business actions - use catcher to automate them. |br|
+If in your company you need to perform some complex business actions - use catcher to automate them. |
-F.e. before business review you need to register a new user and it requires you to make 10 http request and send 2 kafka messages. |br|
+F.e. before business review you need to register a new user and it requires you to make 10 http request and send 2 kafka messages. |
-Do you really like to spend 10-20 minutes of your time on doing these steps one by one? |br|
+Do you really like to spend 10-20 minutes of your time on doing these steps one by one? |
-Write a catcher script `register_new_user.yaml` and call it manually: |br|
+Write a catcher script `register_new_user.yaml` and call it manually: |
 `catcher -i inventory.yaml register_new_user.yaml -e user_name=test_22.04.2018`.

 Installation
 ------------
-To install catcher with internal `modules`_ run `sudo pip install catcher-modules`. |br|
+To install catcher with internal `modules`_ run `sudo pip install catcher-modules`. |
-This will install `catcher`_ and `catcher-modules`_ package. |br|
+This will install `catcher`_ and `catcher-modules`_ package. |
 To install just catcher run `sudo pip install catcher`.

 .. _catcher: https://pypi.org/project/catcher